 Filing a clean claim gives you protections under Texas’ prompt pay law (from payers that are subject to the law).
 For a claim to be “clean” you don’t have to fill out every field on the 837 electronic claim form or the CMS-1500 paper form, just the right ones.

 Texas Department of Insurance (TDI) regulations define clean claims.
 TDI has specified which fields are required for a claim to be considered clean, which fields are conditional, and which fields are optional under the regulations.
 The Texas Insurance Code at 28 TAC §21.2803, Elements of a Clean Claim, contains these definitions.

 In addition, be familiar with each of your contracted health plans’ specific requirements for elements or attachments of a clean claim.
-A health plan may require additional elements and attachments, by written notice in your provider manual or other claims filing instructional documents, or by your contract with the HMO or preferred provider organization.
+A health plan may require these additional items by written notice in your provider manual or other claims filing instructional documents, or by your contract with the HMO or preferred provider organization.

-TMA Practice E-tips main page
+TMA Practice E-Tips main page